thenumbernine/Tensor/README.md

 - should I even keep separate member functions for .dot() etc?
 - __complex__ support.
 Especially in norms.
 - preserve storage optimizations between tensor op tensor per-elem operations.  right now its just expanding all storage optimizations.

+- change all those functions types to be is_tensor_v when possible.
+- try to work around github's mathjax rendering errors.  looks fine on my own mathjax and on stackedit, but not on github.